biocore/unifrac/README.md

 ## Multi-core support

 Unifrac uses OpenMP to make use of multiple CPU cores.
-By default, Unifrac will use all the cores that are avaialble on the system.
+By default, Unifrac will use all the cores that are available on the system.
 To restrict the number of cores used, set:

     export OMP_NUM_THREADS=nthreads